• Skip to main content

 Is there a difference in how many ketamine treatments you’ll need with IV vs. Spravato, and if so what explains the gap?

-Yes, and it’s significant: Spravato requires 21 sessions over six months while IV ketamine needs just 11-18 sessions.
-This substantial gap exists because Spravato delivers only 25-50% of its medication to your bloodstream through nasal absorption, while IV ketamine delivers 100% directly to your bloodstream.
-Spravato simply requires more frequent dosing to achieve therapeutic levels.
-IV ketamine also contains both R-ketamine and S-ketamine molecules for potentially more comprehensive effects, while Spravato uses only S-ketamine.
+This substantial gap exists for a few reasons.
+First, Spravato delivers only 25-50% of its medication to your bloodstream through nasal absorption, while IV ketamine delivers 100% directly to your bloodstream.
+Second, IV ketamine contains both R-ketamine and S-ketamine molecules for potentially more comprehensive effects, while Spravato uses only S-ketamine.
 Furthermore, IV ketamine offers weight-based, adjustable dosing tailored to your body, unlike Spravato’s one-size-fits-all approach with just two fixed doses.

 What are the total time commitments for IV ketamine versus Spravato treatment, and how might this impact my family and personal responsibilities?